 The first sequence in Vienna Blood takes us through period streets and squares.

 The initial scene was filmed on Griechengasse.
-Just round the corner is the very nice Griechenbeisl restaurant, where we celebrated my wife’s 40th birthday.
+Just round the corner is the rather nice Griechenbeisl restaurant, where we celebrated my wife’s 40th birthday.

 The same street appears later in the episode, when Max and the Inspector drive to the cemetery in a carriage.